 The Word Homeschooling Is a Legal Designation

 Due to the variety of homeschooling approaches and flexibility in lifestyle, true homeschooling is quite different than doing public school at home.
-From educational approaches to lifestyle opportunities, the choices that true homeschoolers have are simply not available to those who are doing private or public school at home.
+From educational approaches to lifestyle opportunities, true homeschoolers’ choices are not available to those doing private or public school at home.

-Here are two key aspects to keep in mind when using the word homeschooling.
+Here are two key aspects to remember when using the word homeschooling.

 - The word homeschooling is a legal designation.
 Parents who are truly homeschooling their children generally have to notify the public education system where they live that they are homeschooling children.